LDC Reform Recommendations

 The Planning Commission will host public hearings and make recommendations regarding the new regulations to Metro Council and small cities with zoning authority.
 Metro Council’s approval is required before any of the reforms can be implemented.
 Suburban cities with zoning authority – Anchorage, Douglass Hills, Graymoor-Devondale, Hurstbourne, Indian Hills, Jeffersontown, Lyndon, Middletown, Prospect, Shively, St. Matthews and St. Regis Park – must independently adopt the changes.

-To learn more about the Land Development Code reform process and see additional recommendations, visit www.louisvilleky.gov/ldcreform.
+To learn more about the Land Development Code reform process, visit www.louisvilleky.gov/ldcreform.